Small-Loan-Studio/TGO/docs/tgo-arch.md

 a reference it itself to all loaded levels.
 For more information on level loading see [tgo-levels.md](./tgo-levels.md) and [tgo-level-loading.md](./tgo-level-loading.md).

-##### Objects / Characters / Markers
+##### Objects / Characters / Markers / etc

 NPCs, objects, buildings.
 Things that Devin interacts with.
-We probably won't have a Node of type Placeable or even one that inherits from Placeable.
-Instead this is representative of a class of Nodes that will likely exist.
+Documentation for things in this bucket will likely be broken out into their own section or referenced indirectly in LevelBase docs.

-Probably.
+Broadly though you can think of them "the things in the game world."